 - Orientations are monthly during weekday evenings- students and parent must attend the orientation to become a Humane Hero and begin building hours and points.
 Registration is required.

 - Donation Drop-Ins are also monthly on Fridays and Saturdays.
 These times are for Humane Heroes to drop off any collected dontions, tell us about their experiences in the community, get hours signed off, collect points, and recieve prizes.
 Donation Drop-Ins will also include animal time.

-- Orientation April 4 5pm: Sorry, this section is full.
+- Crewneck SPCA: Sorry, this section is full.